pcantalupo/annotater/README.md

 ## Configuration

 Annotater requires two input files: a fasta file and a configuration file.
 There are example configuration files in `./configs`.
-The configuration that I use most often is `./configs/annot.rapsearch.conf`.
-Let's have a peek at its contents:
+Let's take a look at `./configs/annot.conf`.

 ```
--exec blastn -db human_genomic -qc 50 -pid 80 -lcase_masking -max_target_seqs 2
+-exec blastn -db GCF_000001405.39_top_level -qc 50 -pid 80 -lcase_masking -max_target_seqs 2
 -exec blastn -db nt -qc 50 -pid 80
--exec rapsearch -s f -d /mnt/mobydisk/groupshares/jpipas/pgc92/refs/blast/nr
+-exec blastx -db nr -task blastx-fast
--exec tblastx -db viral.1.1.genomic
+-exec tblastx -db ref_viruses_rep_genomes
 ```

-Each line specifies a different Search, either a blast program (blastn, tblastx) or Rapsearch, with its associated parameters.
+Each line specifies a different Search, either a blast program (`blastn`, `tblastx`), `diamond` or `rapsearch`, with its associated parameters.
 The searches are run in serial fashion starting from the top.
 Each line must start with `-exec` to tell Annotater which search program to run.
-Currently only BLAST+ and Rapsearch are supported.
+Currently only BLAST+, `diamond` and `rapsearch` are supported.
 The options `-qc`, query coverage, and `-pid`, percent identity, are specific to Annotater.
-Query coverage and percent identity specificies the minimum % query coverage and % identity for a hit to be significant.
+Query coverage and percent identity specifies the minimum % query coverage and % identity for a hit to be significant.
 The remaining parameters are specific to each search program; check the appropriate documentation for available options.

 ## Usage